-Lisa tells us, Selecting a photographer may be one of the biggest decisions you make when planning your wedding.
+Lisa Raffo Ashley, owner and curator of The Wedding Artists Collective shares with us, Selecting a photographer may be one of the biggest decisions you make when planning your wedding.
 It may also be one of the most difficult.
 In a time when Instagram-worthy moments are filling our feeds every minute, it’s easier than ever to fall in love with so many things about a wedding.
-From the stationary and florals to the grand sweeping backdrop of a jaw-dropping venue.
-Its also easy to get caught in a daydream from a photo of a stunning couple in a far away land with endless natural light (when your wedding is actually going to be in a Hotel in NYC).
+From the stationery and florals to the grand sweeping backdrop of a jaw-dropping venue.
+It’s also easy to get caught in a daydream from a photo of a stunning couple in a faraway land with endless natural light (when your wedding is actually going to be in a Hotel in NYC).

 The good news: there are so many talented photographers in this industry, with such unique styles, that you are bound to find a match.
 But researching and committing to the right wedding photographer can intimidate even the most prepared newly engaged couples.
 So here are some tips to help you navigate the process.